Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors: Detector Alignment

 \subsection{Application of the Angular Correction}

 After obtaining the optimal transformation parameters, all measured track and hit positions are mapped into the detector’s local coordinate system.
-Each point $(x, y)$ is first translated so that the rotation center coincides with the geometric center of the detector:
+Each point $(x, y)$ is translated by the best-fit detector centre $(x^*, y^*)$ and then rotated by $\theta^*$, expressed as the combined rigid-body transformation:

-The translated coordinates $(x', y')$ are then rotated by the best-fit angle $\theta^*$ using the standard 2D rotation matrix:

-The transformed dataset $(x_{\mathrm{rot}}, y_{\mathrm{rot}})$ defines a normalized local coordinate system in which the pad centers coincide with the idealized hexagonal geometry.
-This alignment ensures that the subsequent timing and signal reconstruction analyses are free from geometric distortions caused by angular misalignment.
+The resulting coordinates $(x_{\mathrm{rot}}, y_{\mathrm{rot}})$ define a normalised local coordinate system in which the pad centres coincide with the idealised hexagonal geometry, ensuring that the subsequent timing and signal reconstruction analyses are free from geometric distortions caused by angular misalignment.

 All steps of the procedure are fully reproducible using the provided \texttt{HexDetector} class and the corresponding alignment script in Python.
-The method ensures that the geometrical model of the detector matches the measured pad layout with sub-millimeter accuracy, sufficient for the subsequent timing and signal reconstruction analyses.
+The method ensures that the geometrical model of the detector matches the measured pad layout with a mean per-pad residual below 300\,\textmu m, sufficient for the subsequent timing and signal reconstruction analyses.